adrn/Python-Columbia/Meeting 1 -- Python Introduction/README.md

     Open up [BasicVariableTypes](https://github.com/adrn/PythonBeer/blob/master/Meeting%201%20--%20Python%20Introduction/BasicVariableTypes.py)
     to follow along:

-    *   Integers are created by setting a variable equal to a number with no decimal.
+    *   **Python 2.x only!** Integers are created by setting a variable equal to a number with no decimal.
-    *   Long's are integers with unlimited precision, and are only different from integers by an L at the end of the number (e.g. 14L).
+    *   **Python 2.x only!** Long's are integers with unlimited precision, and are only different from integers by an L at the end of the number (e.g. 14L).
 If you don't specify the L, Python will assume you meant to put it there for any number larger than the maximum integer (see below in the ``Built-in Packages`` section for a way to check your system's maximum int!).
     *   Floating point numbers are created by setting a variable equal to a decimal number.
     *   Complex numbers can be created using a lower-case letter j, as shown in